BMMRO-tech/BMMRO/export-script/README.md

 ## Notes

 A change in the Microsoft Access database without updating this export script accordingly might cause the import to fail.
 This change could be, for example, removing a field, changing the field type or validation (e.g., maximum length), ...
 Adding new fields to MS Access but not in Firestore, should not cause any issues.
-Exported records will just take the default values for those fields.
+Imported records will just take the default values for those fields.